 Thoracic spine mobility is crucial to overhead lifting and mobility and one of the most commonly limited areas in the fitness athletes that I work with.
-Here are my favorite drills to improve mobility of the upper back.
+Here are my favorite drills to improve the mobility of the upper back.

 Foam Roller with Overpressure

 This variation allows for an intense stretch on the thoracic spine when you anchor the upper body down by grabbing a weight.
-Then dropping your hips down while keeping core engaged (to avoid extending the lumbar spine) will really stretch out the upper back.
+Then dropping your hips down while keeping core engaged (to avoid extending the lumbar spine) will stretch out the upper back.

 While this looks like a passive stretch, I always emphasize using the upper back muscles to pull the shoulders and upper back into deeper motion.
 Alter your grip to emphasize mobility more specific to the movements you need better mobility with (wide grip for snatches, more narrow for pressing variations).